JakubBuk/RecordingGuitar/index.md

 ## **5. Glossary**

 **Amp modeling** - the process of emulating a physical guitar amplifier and applying it to the signal in order to recreate the sound of a specific amplifier model.
-Done by digital sound processing and used in guitar software.
+Done by digital signal processing and used in guitar software.

 **Audio in** - the input for the signal path in audio devices.